-- to understand and experience the wide spectrum of benefits that Modern Languages learning offers.
+The Modern Languages Departments works with a set of aims and visions.
+We are eager for our students to understand and experience the wide spectrum of benefits that Modern Languages learning offers.

-Spanish, French, German and Bilingual/heritage Mandarin sit AQA A Level.
+All GCSE exams in Spanish, French and Mandarin are AQA.
+Bilingual and heritage speakers often sit IGCSE exams.
+Spanish, French and Bilingual/heritage Mandarin sit AQA A Level.
 Non-native speakers of Mandarin sit Cambridge Pre-U exams.

 We do offer post-A Level qualifications (such as the HK exams in Mandarin or the DELE exams in Spanish)

-Extra Languages offered are Arabic, Hindi, Italian, Japanese, Norwegian, Polish, Russian and Swedish.
+Core Languages offered are Spanish, French and Mandarin.
+Extra Languages offered are Arabic, German, Hindi, Italian, Japanese, Norwegian, Polish, Russian and Swedish.

 Head of Department